ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 # ACE Groupcomm Parameters {#params}

-This specification defines a number of fields used during the second part of the message exchange, after the exchange of Token Transfer Request and Response.
+This specification defines a number of parameters used during the second part of the message exchange, after the exchange of Token Transfer Request and Response.
 The table below summarizes them, and specifies the CBOR key to use instead of the full descriptive name.

-Note that the media type application/ace-groupcomm+cbor MUST be used when these fields are transported.
+Note that the media type application/ace-groupcomm+cbor MUST be used when these parameters are transported in the respective message fields.

  Name         | CBOR Key | CBOR Type     |   Reference